 - Do not set the private key as User Protected; this requires a PIN entry dialog during signing. - If the key is protected by an HSM, do not configure the key to launch a PIN entry dialog.
-For an nCipher HSM, the nCipher CSP must not be configured to protect the private key with an operator card set that requires PIN entry.
-For nCipher HSMs, the content signer certificate can be protected either by the module, or by an operator cardset without PIN.
+For an Entrust nShield HSM, the nShield CSP must not be configured to protect the private key with an operator card set that requires PIN entry.
+For nShield HSMs, the content signer certificate can be protected either by the module, or by an operator card set without PIN.

-Note: You must configure the server signing certificates on the server prior to issuing PIV-compliant smartcards.
+Note: You must configure the server signing certificates on the server prior to issuing PIV-compliant smart cards.